vaclav2016/JCGA-Tetris/README.md

-# Tetris Video Game in CGA-style graphics
+# Tetris Video Game in CGA-style graphic

 This is a example for JCGA framework - Tetris Video Game.